How To Light Photography Prints And Artwork

 Adding this extra accent lighting will put your new art piece at the center stage so it commands attention as a breathtaking focal point in your home, especially in the evening when the ambient light of day has faded away.

-This tutorial includes all of the information required to get your new lighting project underway and the knowledge you will need in learning how to light your art like a pro.
+This comprehensive tutorial includes all of the information required for your lighting project, and the knowledge you will need in learning how to light your art like a pro and achieve gallery quality results in your home.

 Click, hold and slide your cursor back and forth on the arrows in the photo above to see the dramatic difference of effective accent lighting.